gchq/sleeper/docs/12-design.md

 file containing their data.
 The output file will be written to the same partition that the input files were in.
-Note that the input files for a compaction job must be in the same leaf partition, and a compaction job will only be created for files that are in leaf partitions at the time of creation, meaning a partition split could happen before the job has run.
+Note that the input files for a compaction job must be in the same leaf partition, and a compaction job will only be created for files that are in leaf partitions at the time of creation, meaning a partition split could happen after a job has been created, but before the job has run.

 When a compaction job finishes, it needs to update the state store to remove the references representing the input files in that partition, create a new reference to the output file, and update the relevant file reference counts.